arafey/python-evic/README.rst

     $ evic-usb fmc-read -o out.bin -s 122880 -l 4096

-Setup date and time of the device to the current time:
+Setup date and time of the device to the current time (For firmwares supporting clock display):

 ::

     $ evic-usb time

-Take a screenshot of the device display:
+Take a screenshot of the device display (May not work with all firmwares):

 ::